-- The degree of improvement observed in people with Alzheimer's disease will be significantly greater when training is carried out at higher stimulation intensity (4mA vs. 2mA, SHAM). - There will be significantly more significant improvement observed when: - 1. individuals have more atrophy (decreased brain volume, higher CSF volume). - 2.
-Individuals have a higher degree of impairment. - 3.
-The participant is female.
+The degree of improvement observed in people with Alzheimer's disease will be significantly greater when training is carried out at higher stimulation intensity (4mA vs. 2mA, SHAM).
+There will be significantly more significant improvement observed when:

+1. Individuals have more atrophy (decreased brain volume, higher CSF volume).

+- 2. Individuals have a higher degree of impairment - 3.
+The participant is female (possibly due to skull differences).